 - Rookie Red Ranger: Even if they've had training, the beginning of the game is typically their first brush with actual warfare.

 - Weapon of Choice: The game's main legendary weapon, of course.
 However, they also typically have a starting weapon that's both an armor and horse slayer to ease their journey fighting the backbone of The Empire's troops.
 The original prince style lords get the Rapier (except the Jugdral Lords; Sigurd and Seliph start out with normal, common weapons before getting the Tyrfing, while Leif starts with the Light Brand).
 Myrmidon Lord Lyn gets the Mani Katti.
 Axe General Lord Hector gets the Wolf Beil.
 Soldier Lord Ephraim gets the Reginleif.
 Mercenary Lord Ike has the Regal Sword (and later Ettard, but without the bonuses), Mage Lord Micaiah gets Thani.
 Chrom gets both his Rapier and a weak version of his legendary, the Falchion, to start with that later gets powered up through the plot.
-Corrin starts with a weak version of the Yato which gains different boosts depending on the route as the story goes on.
+Corrin starts with the Ganglari until it self-destructs, at which point it's replaced with a weak version of the Yato which gains different boosts depending on the route as the story goes on.
+Edelgard, Dimitri and Claude each get legendary weapons, neither of them being swords.

 The Peaceful LordThe more peaceful of the two Lord subtypes.
 Young and kindhearted, they generally hold an idealistic view of the world, and thus prefer to resolve conflicts with as little bloodshed as possible.
 However, they can also be naive and easily distracted by smaller matters, and they can be easily manipulated due to their trusting nature.
 Through Character Development, they learn to be less naive and more intelligent while still keeping their idealism and hope for peace.